Competition

 (1) The

-Minister may, after consulting the Authority, exempt an arrangement from
+Minister may, after consulting the Authority, exempt an arrangement or a class

 (2) The

-Minister shall not do so unless satisfied that there are exceptional and
+Minister must not exempt an arrangement unless satisfied that there are

 (3) When,